dark-knight-finance/darkknight-api/README.md

 # DarkKnight Endpoints

 All DarkKnight pairs consist of two different tokens.
-BNB is not a native currency in DarkKnight, and is represented only by WBNB in the pairs.
+FTM is not a native currency in DarkKnight, and is represented only by WFTM in the pairs.

-The canonical WBNB address used by the DarkKnight interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WFTM address used by the DarkKnight interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 ## [`/summary`](https://api.dark.knightswap.financial/api/v2/summary)